Balosod/Payment_API/README.md

   "product": "Workflow AI"
 }
 ```
-#### A response with status code 200 will be return which contains a checkout link for the user to complete the payment process, this response  will be loaded from the client side.
+#### A response with status code 200 will be return which contains a approval_url for the user to complete the payment process, this response  will be loaded from the client side.

 #### Response to API
 ```